 1. Identify personal responsibilities and attitudes that contribute to on-the-job success.

 - i. asking questions

 - ii. working safely

 - iii. accepting constructive feedback

 - iv. time management & punctuality

 - v. respect for authority

 - vi. stewardship of materials, tools and properties

 2. Define unions and identify their role in the workplace.

 - i. purpose of unions

 - ii. common union structure

 - iii. unions in this trade

 3. Demonstrate an understanding of the Worker's Compensation process.

-- i. aims, objectives, and benefits of the Workplace Health, Safety and Compensation Commission
+- i. aims, objectives, and benefits of WorkplaceNL.

 - ii. role of the workers advisor

 - iii. internal review process

 4. Demonstrate an understanding of worker's rights.

 - i. labour standards

 - ii. regulations, including:

 - hours of work & overtime

 - termination of employment

-- minimum wages & allowable deductions

-- statutory holidays, vacation time, and vacation pay
+- minimum wages & allowable deductions - statutory holidays, vacation time, and vacation pay